glenpike/npm-g_nosudo/README.md

 If you say "y", you will need to source your corresponding file for your current environment vars to be updated.

-If you run the command vi wget, this changes the stdin for the script, so it won't run interactively and won't update your files - you will need to copy the output from the script where it tells you and add this to your environment manually.
+If you run the command via wget, this changes the stdin for the script, so it doesn't run interactively and won't update your file.
+It will echo out the variables you need to set near the end of the script output so you can copy these and add this to your environment manually.

 ##Important